d3lmakO/NSL/README.md

 cd ex9/
 ./9_1
 ```
+Sometime the executable file requires additional arguments (see the terminal output for the correct one).

 ## WARNING

 - In ex8 data file `8_2_psi2.txt` not present beacuse it exceeded 100MB (You need to run the exercise).
 - In ex10 you need to include `"mpi.h"`.
 - Part of the code in `mdmc/mdmc.cpp` is commented beacuse file is shared between `ex4` and `ex7`.

 ## Visualization